 To frost and decorate this pistachio cake, I use a good amount of frosting inside and on top of the cake, and minimal frosting around the sides.
 This frosting style is called a naked cake, which exposes the gorgeous cake layers and reveals the deliciousness to come!

 - For smooth sides, use a bench scraper (you can follow this vanilla naked cake video for a little guidance).
 I also recommend a cake turntable to make cake decorating even easier.
-Or simply just swipe the frosting on—this pistachio cake is so delicious no one will care what it looks like!
+Or simply just swipe the frosting onโthis pistachio cake is so delicious no one will care what it looks like!
+I have a detailed post on how to assemble and decorate a layer cake, which would also be a helpful guide!

 More Baking Recipes You Will Love!